ConnBreathnach/ConnBreathnach.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Conn Breathnach is a master's student of Computer Science at Trinity College Dublin.
-His current research interests include neural theorem proving, reinforcement learning, multi-armed bandits and machine learning for mathematical and scientific discoveries.
+I am a master's student of Computer Science at Trinity College Dublin.
+My current research interests include neural theorem proving, reinforcement learning, multi-armed bandits and machine learning for mathematical and scientific discoveries.
 This mainly focuses on automated theorem proving and algorithm generation.

-His background is in computer science and he has worked prviously as a researcher in the ADAPT Centre in Trinity College Dublin where his work focused on user modelling for education, graph neural networks, and explainable AI.
-Alongside these subjects, he also has experience in robotics, low-level optimization, and software engineering for high frequency trading.
+My background is in computer science and I have previously worked as a researcher in the ADAPT Centre in Trinity College Dublin where my work focused on user modelling for education, graph neural networks, and explainable AI.
+Alongside these subjects, I have experience in robotics, low-level optimization, and software engineering for high frequency trading.
 {style="text-align: justify;"}